 250g puff pastry

-1 egg yolk and 2 tbsp milk, lightly beaten together
+1 egg yolk, lightly beaten

-6. Once the filling is tender and delicious, unroll or roll out the pastry to approx 30cm x 15cm, or the size of your pie dish, using the dish to guide to cut to the size of the top.
-Lay the pastry on to a chopping board and crimp the edges with a fork.
+10. Lay the pastry on to a chopping board and crimp the edges with a fork.
 Set aside for a moment or keep in the fridge until the filling is ready.

-9. With the pastry topping still on a chopping board, brush with the beaten egg mixture then place it on top of the pie.
+12. With the pastry topping still on a chopping board, brush with the beaten egg mixture then place it on top of the pie.
 Make a few slits in the pastry to allow the steam to escape during cooking.

-To bake from frozen, cook in the AGA roasting oven for 30 - 40 mins.
+TIP: The pie can be prepared in advance and chilled or frozen until needed.
+To bake from frozen, cook in the AGA roasting oven for 30 - 40 minutes.